-H 2222 Cross Cultural Communication of the Gospel
+H 2222 Cross Cultural Communication of

-Mr. Braswell The practice of Christian mission in the context of cultural traditions.
+The practice of Christian mission in the context of cultural traditions.
 Utilizing the biblical and theological background of course participants, the tools of anthropological linguistics, and the framework of symbols and modernization, this course examines the distinctives and possibilities of Christian Mission in five case studies including the Southern U.S.A. and a country in Asia, Africa, Middle East, and Latin America.
 2, 3, or 4 semester hours.

-H 2223 Major Personalities in World Religions
+H 2223 Major Personalities in World Religions Mr. Braswell A critical study of the life and teachings of the

-Mr. Braswel!